ministryofjustice/service_assessments/phases/v2/alpha.md

 Service Manager able to:

-* explain what they have built in alpha and why.
+* Explain what they have built in alpha and why.
-* explain the cycle time of a story during alpha.
+* Explain the cycle time of a story during alpha.
-* explain how they are analysing and reacting to user research.
+* Explain how they are analysing and reacting to user research.
-* explain how they are derisking any technical challenges.
+* Explain how they are derisking any technical challenges.

 ## Point 6: Evaluate what tools and systems will be used to build, host, operate and measure the service, and how to procure them.